Osprey Atmos 65 AG Review

 When compared to similarly weighted models that have like features, this pack is priced fairly.
 The hoards of satisfied Atmos fans can attest to this packs' comfort and user-friendly features, proving itself to be a pretty good value.
 If you are looking for a simple light-weight pack with a very basic set of features, you can get that for a much lower price, however.

 The Osprey Atmos AG 65 is an exceptionally comfortable and well-ventilated pack that has most of the features our testers love.
-For moderate weights forty pounds or less, the Atmos AG 65 is one of the more comfortable packs in our review.
+For moderate weights forty pounds or less, it is one of the more comfortable packs in our review.
 Its' suspension distributes the load wonderfully across our hips, back, and shoulders.
 For warm-weather hikers, this pack also brings an unprecedented amount of ventilation and is worth taking a look at if you log many days in these types of climates.

 — Adam Paashaus